-What preventive actions can be applied to hydraulic equipment and systems to improve their performance?
+What preventive actions can be applied to hydraulic equipment ?

 Hydraulic circuits are increasingly present on current equipment and are now part of the daily routine of maintenance teams.
 By their very nature, hydraulic equipment, which have also undergone many improvements in recent years, require specific monitoring methods and good practices, which must be monitored to ensure the safety of the operator and avoid potential breakdowns.
 These equipment represent risk for operators, particularly pressure hydraulic liquid, and are increasingly complex.
 The main causes of accidents caused by hydraulic fluids under pressure are related to maintenance defects, oil leaks, a rupture of a circuit element or the irregular movement of a component of the piece of equipment.

 In order to maintain the piece of equipment in its intended function without damage to itself or its environment, and to optimize the safety of its operation, it is preferable to apply a preventive maintenance strategy.
 Suitable for all types of installations (electrical, mechanical, pneumatic or hydraulic), preventive maintenance ensures the company better reliability and machine availability and, as a result, better overall performance.
 Some regular little time-consuming planned actions make it possible to increase efficiency and avoid downtime.
 We therefore propose that you review some good first-level maintenance practices to be implemented and precautions to be taken into account when working on hydraulic equipment.

 Reminder: preventive maintenance

 The purpose of preventive maintenance is to reduce downtime by carrying out "planned" maintenance operations, triggered according to different criteria or according to the state of the piece of equipment (conditional maintenance).
 These maintenance operations can be scheduled and controlled in a CMMS software (Computerized maintenance management system), which provides complete monitoring of preventive maintenance operations.